SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/03userdetails.rst

-hasSetParentEmail	   String				 	Flag if a parent email has been set consentAgeForCountry   Int				 	 	Age for minimum check if user is a minor createdAt   		   String				 	Date of user creation address                IAddressModel          	Address object points                 IPointsModel             Points object applicationPermissions IPermissionsModel        Available permissions object applicationProfile     IApplicationProfileModel Application profile object
+hasSetParentEmail	   String				 	Flag if a parent email has been set consentAgeForCountry   Int				 	 	Age for minimum check if user is a minor createdAt   		   String				 	Date of user creation address                IAddressModel          	Address definition points                 IPointsModel             Points definition applicationPermissions IPermissionsModel        Available permissions definition applicationProfile     IApplicationProfileModel Application profile definition
 ====================== ======================== =======

-The **IAddressModel** object has the following fields:
+The **IAddressModel** has the following fields:

 ============ ========== ========
 Field 	 	 Type    	Meaning